To get the most out of your engagement survey and make the process as smooth as possible, a few things should be done before launching a survey.

 Learn more in When to Launch and How Long to Run Employee Engagement Surveys.

-To get the most out of a company engagement survey, all employee data must be up to date.
+To get the most out of a company engagement survey, all employee data must be current.

-The default user attributes that used in survey analytics are:
+The default user fields that are used in survey analytics are:

 - Manager